hacker2406/CodeCraft-AI/README.md

 ## 📄 License

 This project is for demonstration and educational purposes only.
-Feel free to use the code as a reference or
+Feel free to use the code as a reference